-Setting up a project management office for the first time can seem like a daunting step.
-In this article we’ll show you the 3 simple things you need to do to get your PMO up and running, and delivering value, as quickly as possible.
+Setting up a PMO (Project Management Office) for the first time can seem like a daunting step.
+In this article we’ll show you the 3 simple things you need to do when setting up a PMO up, keeping it running, delivering value, as quickly as possible.

 1. Build Trust

 First, you need to gain the trust of the people who are investing time and effort into supporting the PMO.

 If they have asked you to take the next steps and create your PMO, then this should be relatively easy.
 The trust in your ability to do the job is already there.
 You have to make sure that overall, that trust isn’t misplaced because it’s more than a reflection on your personal experience.
 You have to show that the organization can be trusted to adopt the PMO way of working, share knowledge, follow processes and more.
 And you’ll be at the helm of that.

 Next, you should create a PMO roadmap.
 This is simply a plan for what you are going to do and how you are going to get there.
 If you have a project management or PMO background, this in itself isn’t difficult.

 The challenge is that you need to work out where you want to go!
 To get this information, you’ll have to organize time with senior business leaders.
 You need to find out:

 - Why they want to work with a PMO (or if they don’t, why they feel that way)

 - How they will be judging the success of a PMO

 - What’s important to them as individuals